 During 2005, the Company purchased a 23.5% ownership interest in Tatex Thailand II, LLC ("Tatex") at a cost of \$2,400,000.
 The remaining interests in Tatex are owned by entities controlled by Wexford.
 Tatex, a non-public entity, holds 85,122 of the 1,000,000 outstanding shares of APICO, LLC ("APICO"), an international oil and gas exploration company.
 APICO has a reserve base located in Southeast Asia through its ownership of concessions covering three million acres which includes the Phu Horm Field.
-At March 31, 2010, Gulfport's net investment in Tatex was \$2,484,000.
-The loss on equity investment related to Tatex was immaterial for the three months ended March 31, 2010 and 2009.
+During the nine months ended September 30, 2010, Gulfport received \$565,000 in distributions, bringing its total investment in Tatex (including previous investments) to \$1,918,000.
+The loss on equity investment related to Tatex was immaterial for the nine months ended September 30, 2010 and 2009, respectively.